rikiyanai/AsciickerY92-source-layer-contract-viewer/README.md

 # Source Layer Contract Viewer

-Private standalone extraction of the FL-4162 read-only source-layer contract viewer and its frozen normalized-XP corpus.
+Standalone extraction of the FL-4162 read only source-layer contract viewer and its frozen normalized-XP corpus from asciicker-y9-2

-**Status: verified; personal acceptance remains separate.** Direct execution reaches the intended read-only contract viewer, the frozen corpus validates, and the recording below keeps the product identity, visual composition, frozen roles, assigned-cell counts, and read-only authority boundary on one screen.
+Direct execution reaches the intended read-only contract viewer, the frozen corpus validates, and the recording below keeps the product identity, visual composition, frozen roles, assigned-cell counts, and read-only authority boundary on one screen.